nobuti/Responsive-badget/README.md

 # Javascript media queries helper utility
-Small utility to figure out the breakpoints when you hace to work with css media queries.
+Small utility to figure out breakpoints when you have to work with css media queries.

 ## Getting started